aperturerobotics/starpc/README.md

 The [rpcproto](./srpc/rpcproto.proto) file describes the protocol.

-Uses any Stream multiplexer: defaults to [libp2p-mplex] over a WebSocket.
+Can use any Stream multiplexer: defaults to [libp2p-mplex] over a WebSocket.

 [libp2p-mplex]: https://github.com/libp2p/js-libp2p-mplex

-The server side has not yet been implemented in TypeScript.
+Note: the server has not yet been implemented in TypeScript.

 # Usage